OurVoiceUSA/HelloVoter/docs/Canvassing-FAQ.md

 No. Your data goes directly from your device to your Dropbox account.
 You have full control over your data and with whom you choose to share it.

-### Will you integrate with cloud storage other than Dropbox?
+### Can I use cloud storage other than Dropbox?

-Our Voice USA has a server-side application in development to be used with the app that you can host anywhere.
+Yes!
+HelloVoterHQ is a server-side application that you can host anywhere.

 ### How many people can be on a canvassing team?

-Our Canvassing App has been tested with small teams of up to 10 members, and the app performs well.
-It may be difficult to manage larger groups with the current set of functionality.
-This will be addressed in a future release of the app.
+With HelloVoterHQ you can have thousands of volunteers canvassing for you across the country.